HMCS Goose Bay

-HMCS Goose Bay is a that served in the Canadian Forces from 1998 to 2025.
+HMCS Goose Bay is a decommissioned that served in the Canadian Forces from 1998 to 2025.
 Goose Bay is the eighth ship of her class.
 She was the first vessel to be named Goose Bay.
 The coastal defence vessel was assigned to Maritime Forces Atlantic (MARLANT) and homeported at CFB Halifax.

 Design and description

 The Kingston class was designed to fill the minesweeper, coastal patrol and reserve training needs of the Canadian Forces, replacing the s, s and Royal Canadian Mounted Police coastal launches in those roles.
 In order to perform these varied duties the Kingston-class vessels are designed to carry up to three 6.1 m ISO containers with power hookups on the open deck aft in order to embark mission-specific payloads.
 The seven module types available for embarkation include four route survey, two mechanical minesweeping and one bottom inspection modules.

 The Kingston class displace 970 LT and are 55.3 m long overall with a beam 11.3 m and a draught of 3.4 m.
 The coastal defence vessels are powered by four Jeumont ANR-53-50 alternators coupled to four Wärtsilä UD 23V12 diesel engines creating 7.2 MW.
 Two LIPS Z-drive azimuth thrusters are driven by two Jeumont CI 560L motors creating 3000 hp and the Z drives can be rotated 360°.
 This gives the ships a maximum speed of 15 kn and a range of 5000 nmi at 8 kn.

 The Kingston class is equipped with a Kelvin Hughes navigational radar using the I band and a Kelvin Hughes 6000 surface search radar scanning the E and F bands.
 The vessels carry an AN/SQS-511 towed side scan sonar for minesweeping and a Remote-control Mine Hunting System (RMHS).
 The vessels are equipped with one Bofors 40 mm/60 calibre Mk 5C gun and two M2 machine guns.
 The 40 mm gun was declared obsolete and removed from the vessels in 2014.
 Some of them ended up as museum pieces and on display at naval reserve installations across Canada.
 The Kingston-class coastal defence vessels have a complement of 37.